Thuis: Season 18

 Kasper delivers the stolen money to the criminal organization.
 He finds Simmone who has brain injury.
 Peggy loans Kasper money to conceal the theft.
 Femke is interrogated by Tim, who makes a procedural error but Femke is determined to face justice.
 She is given a large fine and has to sell her loft.
 She moves in with her mother but after a conflict with Eddy she moves to Tim.

 The criminal organization hides drugs in the B&B. Sandrine, believing it is sugar, is rushed to hospital.
 Ann withdraws Peggy's visitation rights over the incident.
 Later, Guy holds Sandrine, Mayra and Marianne hostage, which Peggy uses as an argument that the doctor's home is no safer.

 Peggy buys pepper spray when she learns that rapist Axel has been released, and uses it on a burglar in her bistro.
 The burglar, Kasper, falls and dies, and Peggy decides to sell the bistro.
 Franky and Jens buy the building and open a trendy pub.

 After Geert learns his wife Marianne slept with David he wants divorce and leaves the practice, replaced by Judith.
-David is fired from the brewery, which nears bankruptcy without his knowhow and is sold.
+David is fired from the brewery, which nears bankruptcy without his know-how and is sold.
 David moves away though Marianne refuses to go with him.

 Luc is surprised at the sudden appearance of his 16-year-old son, Lowie, whose mother died.
 Lowie starts a relationship with Jana, who learns she is pregnant by Bram.
 Against her wishes, Franky gets in touch with Bram who returns, and Jana ultimately chooses to be with Bram.
 Lowie is taken to hospital after binge drinking and falsely claims that Franky served him alcohol at the pub.
 Franky and Jens receive a small fine as there was insufficient proof.